$\mathcal{P}^3$: Toward Versatile Embodied Agents: Introduction

-\begin{itemize} \item \textbf{Omni-task Perception}: We introduce a unified perception module that actively detects real-time environmental changes, allowing the agent to autonomously identify various types of tasks based on dynamic context and environmental shifts, without relying on passive feedback. \item \textbf{Plug-any-tool Agent}: By removing the need for tool feedback, we enable seamless integration with a wide range of devices, including those without standardized interfaces, enhancing the agent's flexibility and compatibility with diverse real-world tools. \item \textbf{Multi-task Planning}: Our dynamic scheduler efficiently manages multiple tasks, autonomously arranging them based on real-time context and dependencies, ensuring flexible task execution in complex environments. \item \textbf{Real-world deployments}: We evaluate the strong performance of the proposed framework by testing it through real-world deployments, demonstrating its ability to handle dynamic, real-world challenges effectively. \end{itemize}
+\begin{itemize} \item \textbf{Omni-task Perception}: We introduce a unified perception module that actively detects real-time environmental changes, allowing the agent to autonomously identify various types of tasks based on dynamic context and environmental shifts without passive feedback. \item \textbf{Plug-any-tool Agent}: By removing the need for tool feedback, we enable seamless integration with a wide range of devices, including those without standardized interfaces, enhancing the agent's flexibility and compatibility with diverse real-world tools. \item \textbf{Multi-task Planning}: We propose a dynamic task planner that effectively manages multiple tasks, autonomously arranging them based on real-time context and dependencies, ensuring flexible task execution in complex environments. \item \textbf{Real-world deployments}: We evaluate the strong performance of our ${\mathcal P}^3$ framework by testing it through real-world deployments, demonstrating its ability to handle dynamic, real-world challenges effectively. \end{itemize}